Assassin’s Creed Odyssey guide: how to fight, which gameplay mode to choose, exploring Ancient Greece

 Homer would be pleased

-Assassin’s Creed Odyssey has us off to Ancient Greece, during the conflict between Athens and Sparta.
-While a lot has been carried over from the previous game, it also marks the return of sailing ships, as well as introduce relationships for the first time to the series.
-In this collection of guide, we will cover the basics of combat, which gameplay mode to choose, the multiple side quests, skills and sailing explained, and dealing with the mercenaries.
+The Ancient Greek world in Assassin’s Creed Odyssey is honestly a colossally sized place.
+Set during the conflict between Athens and Sparta, there are a fair few returning features, such as sailing, but it also retains a fair few of the the big changes that were brought with Assassin’s Creed Origins.
+There’s plenty of new features as well, like romancing NPCs and dialogue choices.
+In this collection of guides, we will cover the basics of combat, which gameplay mode to choose, the multiple side quests, skills and sailing explained, and dealing with the mercenaries.

 Assassin’s Creed Odyssey guide